 Some peach varieties show good disease resistance to peach leaf curl.
 Nectarines are a more reliable crop.

 Pruning and Training

-As sideshoots grow during the first summer, select three each side, one below the branches, two above, and train them on canes.
+As sideshoots grow during the first summer, select three on each side—one below the branches and two above—and train them on canes.
 Cut other shoots to one leaf.
 In the spring, cut back the ribs by a quarter.
 Prune established fans in the spring to remove dead or damaged growth and wayward stems.
 On each rib, choose two sideshoots to grow on and remove the others.
 After harvesting, cut back fruited stems to make way for those left to grow on.

 Watch out for These Pests and Diseases

 Peach leaf curl causes red blisters on the leaves, which drop, weakening the tree.
 Spores enter the buds in late winter, carried by rainfall.
-Cover the tree with plastic sheeting in the winter, remove infected leaves, and pick up all fallen leaves in the fall.
+Cover the tree with plastic sheeting in the winter, remove infected leaves and pick up any fallen leaves the following autumn.

 Protect the developing fruit from birds.
 Apricots are ready for picking when they start to soften in the summer and pull easily from the tree.

 Apricots to try include: ‘Harglow’, ‘Harcot’, ‘Tomcot’, ‘Moorpark’, 'Pixie-Cot', 'Pudget Gold' and 'Perfection'.